I am an artist.

 I read that at 5-years-old you are using about 80% of your creative potential.
 That declines to about 2% when you're 12, and that's where it stays.
 I find that unacceptable.
 I think any kind of creativity brings invaluable benefits.
 It teaches us to look deep inside ourselves to uncover what makes each of us unique.
 Over the years I've experimented with acrylics, oils, mixed media, resin and collage.
 Always evolving, I tried every tool of the trade.
 Mostly to find my individual style, but also, knowing that once I did it would be a way of me finding myself.
 I'm not there yet, might never be, but I've noticed recurring clues.
 There's always an underlining theme of nature in all my work.
 Bright colors, clean lines, and texture define my style.

 As a versatile artist, I do commercial murals and commissioned pieces.
-I also support local charities donating paintings to art auctions including the South Kingstown Special Education Department, Easter Seals of Rhode Island and the Welcome House.
-As a member of the South County Art Association, I frequently exhibit at juried shows.
-Awards include winning First Place at a SCAA All Media Juried Show and also, Editor’s Pick for a minted.com national contest.
-My work has been on display at galleries all over Rhode Island and in Connecticut.
+I also support local charities donating paintings to art auctions including the American Breast Cancer Society, South Kingstown Special Education Department, Easter Seals of Rhode Island and the Welcome House.
+My work has been on display at regional galleries and I frequently exhibit at juried shows.
 After all the years of teaching myself how to paint, I use that experience and knowledge to teach acrylic painting classes at the South Kingstown Neighborhood Guild.